sanity-io/vscode-sanity/README.md

 ## Usage

-Install the [VSCode Sanity.io Extension](https://marketplace.visualstudio.com/items?itemName=sanity-io.vscode-sanity).
+Install the extension for [VSCode](https://marketplace.visualstudio.com/items?itemName=sanity-io.vscode-sanity) or [Cursor](https://open-vsx.org/extension/sanity-io/vscode-sanity) by searching for `vscode-sanity`.
 This extension adds syntax highlighting for GROQ-files and `groq` tags.

 ## Development